 Housing Properties are stated at cost, less social housing and other public grants and less accumulated depreciation.
-Depreciation is charged on a straight line basis over the expected economic useful lives of the properties of fifty years.

 Improvements are capitalised where these result in an enhancement of the economic benefits of the property.
 Such enhancement can occur if the improvements result in an increase in rental income, a material reduction in future maintenance costs or a significant extension of the life of the property.
 Works to existing properties, which fail to meet the above criteria, are charged to the Income and Expenditure Account.